huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 These occur when a client subscribes to changes for a particular DNS RRset or resource record type.
-When a PUSH server wishes to send such updates it MUST select the next available server stream, in conformance with Section 10.2 of [@!I-D.ietf-quic-transport].
+When a PUSH server wishes to send such updates it MUST select the next available server initiated bidirectional stream, in conformance with [@!I-D.ietf-quic-transport].

 The server MUST send the DNS query over the selected stream, and MUST indicate through the STREAM FIN mechanism that no further data will be sent on